SebastianArriagadaS/unsupervised_ml/zero-shoot/README.md

 | *The process of zero-shot learning involves the use of an embedding network trained on a large dataset to extract a feature vector.
 This feature vector is then used to calculate the probability of the input fitting one of the given labels. image obtained from [www.v7labs.com](https://www.v7labs.com/blog/zero-shot-learning-guide)* |

 In this learning paradigm, the data consists of three essential components:
-- Seen data: Are images and their corresponding labels, which the model uses to learn during training.
+- **Seen data** Are images and their corresponding labels, which the model uses to learn during training.
-- Unseen data: Only consist in labels, and no images are provided.
+- **Unseen data** consist only in labels, and no images are provided.
-- Auxiliary information: This can be in the form of textual descriptions or word embeddings and helps the model to generalize to new classes.
+- **Auxiliary information** can be in the form of textual descriptions or word embeddings and helps the model to generalize to new classes.

 The use of zero-shot image classification is crucial as it allows models to learn more efficiently and effectively.
 Traditional image classification models require large amounts of labeled data for each class to be recognized, which can be time-consuming and expensive to collect.
 With zero-shot image classification, models can learn to recognize new classes using only a small amount of additional information, such as class attributes or semantic relationships between classes, which is often easier and cheaper to obtain [[2]](https://arxiv.org/abs/1707.00600).